Photographing the dark sky always sounded very complicated. Here I will explain you the camera settings I use, so can photograph the milky way too.

 This is the basic equipment you need:

-Which camera should I use?
+Which camera should I use for photographing the milky way?
 It’s not about the brand or model of your camera, the most important factor is how large the sensor is that you are using.
 In case you don’t know your sensor size, here you will find you more about sensor sizes and which models have what size.

 NOTE: In case you forget your tripod (happened to me a lot), you can photograph leaving your camera on a steady ground and use the camera self-timer or an external shutter release.
 The problem with this is the lack of flexibility to find the perfect composition.

 Remember: You need to keep the camera completely steady for at least 15 seconds.